dombatista33/ScheduleFlow/replit.md

 - **Domain**: terapiaebemestar.com.br
 - **Hosting Environment**: PHP-enabled web server with MySQL database support

+## Recent Updates (October 2025)

+### Tutorial System for Google Meet
+- **Client Tutorial**: Created comprehensive step-by-step guide at `/index.php?page=google_meet_tutorial` teaching clients how to download Google Meet app, join consultations, and prepare for online sessions
+- **Professional Tutorial**: Created detailed guide at `/admin/google_meet_guide.php` for the therapist, covering how to create meetings, share links, manage sessions, and troubleshoot common issues on mobile devices
+- **Menu Integration**: Added "Primeira Consulta" button to all client-facing pages for easy access to the tutorial
+- **Admin Access**: Added highlighted tutorial button in the administrative dashboard for quick access by the therapist

 ### Frontend Libraries
 - **CSS Framework**: Custom CSS with CSS Grid and Flexbox for responsive layouts
 - **JavaScript**: Vanilla JavaScript for form validation, phone formatting, and calendar functionality